nodejs/node/CONTRIBUTING.md

    lowercase with the exception of proper nouns, acronyms, and the ones that refer to code, like function/variable names.
-The description should be prefixed with the name of the changed subsystem and start with an imperative verb, for example, "net: add localAddress and localPort to Socket".
+The description should be prefixed with the name of the changed subsystem and start with an imperative verb.
+Example: "net: add localAddress and localPort to Socket"
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.